Anomalocarididae

 Anomalocarididae distinguished from the similar family Amplectobeluidae (e.g. Amplectobelua, Lyrarapax) by the presence of triradial oral cone and non-hypertrophied first distal endite.
-Compared to Hurdiidae and Tamisiocarididae, this two radiodont families shared a lot of characters (i.e. alternated endite length; streamlined body; small head with ovoid sclerites; well-developed swimming flaps; caudal furcae; raptorial predatory lifestyle) and forming a clade in multiple phylogenetic analysis.
+Compared to Hurdiidae and Tamisiocarididae, these two radiodont families shared a lot of characters (i.e. alternated endite length; streamlined body; small head with ovoid sclerites; well-developed swimming flaps; caudal furcae; raptorial predatory lifestyle) and forming a clade in multiple phylogenetic analysis.